Section 1. General Powers

 - is in any way employed by, holds a fiduciary position of trust, or has a substantial financial interest in a competing enterprise, or a business engaged in selling communications or electric services or supplies, or constructing or maintaining communications or electric facilities;

-- has not been a member of the Cooperative for twelve consecutive months prior to the Annual Meeting;
+- has not been a voting member or the surviving spouse of a deceased voting member of the Cooperative for twelve (12) consecutive months prior to the Annual Meeting;

 - is a current or former employee of the Cooperative;